Katie Becklin, Ph.D.

 Maria Eifler, Ph.D., University of Kansas

-Dr. Eifler worked under Dr. Deborah Smith, Associate Professor of Entomology.
-Dr. Eifler’s research focused on using molecular genetics to answer questions in animal behavior and ecology.
+Maria worked under Prof. Deborah Smith in the Dept. of Entomology at KU.
+Her research focused on using molecular genetics to answer questions in animal behavior and ecology.
 Her projects focused on kinship in overwintering rattlesnakes and the evolution of sociality in spiders.
 She also had the opportunity to teach Animal Behavior and Principles of Ecology to Haskell undergraduates.
 She is currently serving as the Collections Specialist at the KU Museum of Natural History, Mammal Division.

 Maria Pontes Ferreira, Ph.D., R.D., Baylor University

-During the first year of her postdoctoral fellowship, Dr. Ferreira worked with Dr. Elias Michaelis, Distinguished Professor of Pharmacology & Toxicology.
+During the first year of her postdoctoral fellowship, Maria worked with Prof. Elias Michaelis in the Dept. of Pharmacology & Toxicology.
 They investigated the effects of ethanol on dendritic trafficking and translation of the 24-mer sequence of the NMDAR subunit NR1 in hippocampal neurons using in vitro models.
-During her second year, she taught Biology and Laboratory, and Exercise Nutrition at Haskell Indian Nations University.
-During her final postdoctoral year, Dr. Ferreira worked with Dr. Kelly Kindscher's team in the Native Medicinal Plant Research Program at KU.
-Dr. Ferreira is an assistant professor at Wayne State University in the Department of Nutrition and Food Science.
+During her second year, she taught Biology and Laboratory, and Sport Nutrition at Haskell Indian Nations University.
+During her final postdoctoral year, she worked with Prof. Kelly Kindscher's team in the Native Medicinal Plant Research Program at KU.
+She is currently an assistant professor at Wayne State University in the Department of Nutrition and Food Science.

 Ann Manzardo, Ph.D., University of California, Irvine

-Under the direction of Dr. William Gabrielli, chairman of the Department of Psychiatry and Behavioral Sciences, Dr. Manzardo’s research utilized a 45-yr old Danish longitudinal database to study the contributions of early childhood brain growth and injury to the later development of alcoholism in adulthood.
-During her postdoctoral experience, Dr. Manzardo gained experience teaching Organic Chemistry and Biochemistry.
+Under the direction of Dr. William Gabrielli, chairman of the Department of Psychiatry and Behavioral Sciences at the KU Medical Center, Ann utilized a 45-yr old Danish longitudinal database to study the contributions of early childhood brain growth and injury to the later development of alcoholism in adulthood.
+During her IRACDA postdoctoral fellowship, she gained experience teaching Organic Chemistry and Biochemistry.
 She is currently a Research Assistant Professor in the Department of Psychiatry and Behavioral Science at the University of Kansas Medical Center.

 Damon Jacobs, Ph.D., University of North Carolina-Chapel Hill

-Dr. Jacobs is performing postdoctoral research in the laboratory of Dr. Jeff Krise in the Pharmaceutical Chemistry department at the University of Kansas and is also instructing a course in Biostatistics at Haskell Indian Nations University.
-In the Krise lab, Dr. Jacobs is studying the intracellular distribution and trafficking of small molecular weight compounds in a Niemann-Pick type C model system.
-Niemann-Pick type C is characterized as a genetic disorder that leads to hyper-accumulations of cholesterol in lysosomes of many tissues, including neuronal.
-These studies are designed to reveal the molecular mechanisms of NPC disease etiology and potentially provide new strategies to combat disease progression.
+Damon performed postdoctoral research in the laboratory of Prof. Jeff Krise in the Dept. of Pharmaceutical Chemistry at KU.
+He studied the intracellular distribution and trafficking of small molecular weight compounds in a Niemann-Pick type C (NPC) model system.
+NPC is a genetic disorder that leads to the hyper-accumulation of cholesterol in lysosomes of many tissues.
+These studies were designed to reveal the molecular mechanisms of NPC etiology and potentially provide new strategies to combat the progression of this disease.
+Damon also taught a course in Biostatistics at Haskell Indian Nations University.
+He is currently a Research Associate at the University of Kansas Medical Center.

 Brena Mauck, Ph.D.
 Wright State University

-Dr. Mauck worked in the geomicrobiology laboratory of Dr. Jennifer Roberts, Associate Professor of Geology.
+Brena worked in the geomicrobiology laboratory of Prof. Jennifer Roberts in the Dept. of Geology.
 Dr. Roberts’ lab focuses on microbe:mineral interactions and the geological and ecological implications of these interactions in subsurface environments.
 Dr. Mauck analyzed changes in microbial community diversity due to particular environmental conditions and stresses.
-Her work explored whether in nutrient limited environments microbes attach to minerals that provide the limiting nutrient; specifically, she studied a petroleum contaminated aquifer in Bemidji, MN.
+Her work explored whether in nutrient limited environments microbes attach to minerals that provide the limiting nutrient.
+During this research she studied a petroleum contaminated aquifer in Bemidji, MN.
 She also taught Cellular and Molecular Biology Lab and General Biology at Haskell.
 She is now an Assistant Professor of Biology and the Program Director for Mathematics, Biology, and Chemistry at the College of Saint Mary.

 Aaron Reed, Ph.D., Kansas State University

-As an IRACDA scholar, Dr. Reed worked with Dr. Norm Slade, Professor of Ecology and Evolutionary Biology and curator of the Mammalogy Division of the KU Natural History Museum and Biodiversity Research Center.
-Dr. Reed researched population ecology in small mammals.
-Specifically, he used a long-term data set of 4 species of small mammal to examine interrelationships of vital rates (e.g., survival), density dependence in recruitment, and relation of vital rates to environmental variables.
-The ultimate goal of this work is to assess the effect of variability in vital rates, and the pattern of that variability, on structured demographic models.
+As an IRACDA scholar, Aaron worked in the KU Dept. of Ecology and Evolutionary Biology with Prof. Norm Slade, Curator of the Mammalogy Division of the KU Natural History Museum and Biodiversity Research Center.
+Dr. Reed researched population ecology in small mammals and used a long-term data set of 4 species of small mammal to examine interrelationships of vital rates (e.g., survival), density dependence in recruitment, and relation of vital rates to environmental variables.
+The ultimate goal of this work was to assess the effect of variability in vital rates, and the pattern of that variability, on structured demographic models.
 He also examined the role of small mammal disturbance on nitrogen cycling.
-He gained experience teaching Biostatistics, Wildlife Ecology, and Vertebrate Zoology.
+He gained additional experience teaching Biostatistics, Wildlife Ecology, and Vertebrate Zoology.
+He is currently a Research Assistant Professor at University of Missouri, Kansas City.

 Alison Scoville, Ph.D., Utah State University

-Dr. Scoville worked with Dr. John Kelly, Associate Professor of Ecology and Environmental Biology.
+Alison worked with Prof. John Kelly in the Dept. of Ecology and Environmental Biology at KU.
 Her research combined theoretical and empirical approaches to investigate fundamental questions in evolutionary biology, with an emphasis on phenotypic plasticity, epistasis, rapid evolution, and conservation.
 Other projects centered on understanding the contribution of phenotypic plasticity to rapid adaptation of Daphnia (water fleas) to introduced fish predators and dissecting the population-level architecture of genetic variation in floral traits of Mimulus guttatus (yellow monkeyflower).
 Dr. Scoville taught Introduction to Cellular and Molecular Biology (laboratory) and Conservation Genetics of Salmon at Haskell Indian Nations University.
+She is currently Assistant Professor of Biological Sciences at Central Washington University.

 Ellen Tarr, Ph.D., Johns Hopkins University

-While she was an IRACDA post-doc, Dr. Tarr worked with Dr. Helen Alexander, Professor of Ecology and Evolutionary Biology.
+As an IRACDA post-doc, Ellen worked with Prof. Helen Alexander, in the Dept. of Ecology and Evolutionary Biology.
 Her research in the Alexander lab focused on the identification of disease resistance genes in Carex blanda.
 She used the sedge Carex blanda and its smut pathogen, Anthracoidea blanda, as her disease system.
-Dr. Tarr’s broader research interest is in host-pathogen interactions, with a particular interest in parasitic nematodes.
+Dr. Tarr’s broader research interests are in host-pathogen interactions, with a particular interest in parasitic nematodes.
 While pursuing her research, she taught Biology 101 and Ecology of Infectious Disease to undergraduate students at Haskell.
 After completing the IRACDA program, she accepted an assistant professorship in the Department of Microbiology and Immunology at the Midwestern University School of Osteopathic Medicine.

 Michael Wacker, Ph.D., University of Kansas

-While in the IRACDA program, Dr. Wacker worked alongside Dr. James Orr, Professor of Molecular Biosciences.
-Dr. Wacker investigated if the endogenous agent, thromboxane A2, is able to directly stimulate cardiac nerves or cardiac myocytes to induce arrhythmias or other alterations in cardiac function.
-He also worked on projects related to genetic polymorphisms that relate to obesity with Dr. Phil Gallagher in the Applied Physiology Lab, and he researched serotonin knockout mice with Dr. Steve Fowler in the Pharmacology and Toxicology Department.
-Dr. Wacker also taught Principles of Cellular and Molecular Biology, Bioinformatics, Research Design and Methods in Science.
+While in the IRACDA program, Michael worked with Prof. James Orr in the Dept. of Molecular Biosciences at KU.
+Dr. Wacker investigated if the endogenous agent thromboxane A2 directly stimulates cardiac nerves or cardiac myocytes to induce arrhythmias or other alterations in cardiac function.
+He also worked on projects related to genetic polymorphisms that relate to obesity with Dr. Phil Gallagher in the Applied Physiology Lab, and he researched serotonin knockout mice with Prof. Steve Fowler in Dept. of Pharmacology and Toxicology.
+Dr. Wacker further taught Principles of Cellular and Molecular Biology, Bioinformatics, Research Design and Methods in Science.
 He is currently an Assistant Professor at the University of Missouri, Kansas City.

 Corey Welch, Ph.D., University of Washington

-As an IRACDA scholar, Dr. Welch worked with Dr. Robert Timm, Associate Professor of Ecology and Evolutionary Biology.
-Dr. Welch’s research fit under the broad category of biogeography and evolution, and he employed field and molecular methods to explore patterns and causes of geographic variation of mammalian populations and species from the Pacific Northwest of North America.
+As an IRACDA scholar, Corey worked with Prof. Robert Timm, in the Dept. of Ecology and Evolutionary Biology.
+Dr. Welch’s research in biogeography and evolution employed field and molecular methods to explore patterns and causes of geographic variation of mammalian populations and species from the Pacific Northwest of North America.
 Dr. Welch spent the summer of 2009 in the field collecting museum specimens to understand the recent evolutionary histories of shrew-moles, western moles, and the mazama pocket gopher.
+He is currently a Program Coordinator at UC Berkeley.

 Zachary Woydziak, Ph.D., University of California-Irvine